reef-technologies/b2-sdk-python/doc/source/advanced.rst

 Range overlap
 =============

 Some methods support overlapping ranges between local and remote files. **b2sdk** tries to use the remote ranges as much as possible, but due to limitations of ``b2_copy_part`` (specifically the minimum size of a part) that may not be always possible.
-A possible solutuon for such case is to download a (small) range and then upload it along with another one, to meet the ``b2_copy_part`` requirements.
+A possible solution for such case is to download a (small) range and then upload it along with another one, to meet the ``b2_copy_part`` requirements.
 This can be improved if the same data is already available locally - in such case **b2sdk** will use the local range rather than downloading it.

 Streaming interface